-There is a huge difference between a “snack” and a “treat”, regardless of what the food manufacturers try to tell you.
-A snack should be like a “mini meal” and contain smaller amounts of the nourishing foods that should make up your main meals.
-If your snack doesn’t both provide nutrition and keep you full until the next time that you eat, it’s really a treat.
-While we are on the subject of “mini meals”, you should know that there really is no strong evidence that eating several small meals is any better for weight loss than eating three larger meals.
-In my experience, it really depends on the individual.
-For some people, eating several mini meals just gives them more chances to overeat.
+There is a massive difference between a “snack” and a “treat,” regardless of what the food manufacturers try to tell you.
+A snack should be like a “mini-meal” and contain smaller amounts of the nourishing foods that should make up your main meals.
+If your snack doesn’t both provide nutrition and keep you full until the next time that you eat, it’s a treat.
+While we are on the subject of “mini-meals,” you should know that there is no reliable evidence that eating several small meals is better for weight loss than eating three larger meals.
+In my experience, it depends on the individual.
+For some people, eating several mini-meals gives them more chances to overeat.
 Other people feel less deprived and more energetic by following a mini-meal plan.

 You generally don’t need a snack unless you’re otherwise going to go for four or more hours without food.
-Need and want are two very different things, though, and sometimes you just really want a snack damnit!
+Need and want are two very different things, though, and sometimes you want a snack damn it!

-If you’re stuck in a snacking rut and/or confused by the health claims made on certain processed snack foods, this list will help you choose a nourishing snack instead of reaching for an unneeded treat
+If you’re stuck in a snacking rut or confused by the health claims made on certain processed snack foods, this list will help you choose a nourishing snack instead of reaching for an unneeded treat.

 - Whole-grain crackers (such as Triscuit Hint of Salt, FinnCrisp, RyCrisp, or Blue Diamond Almond Artisan Nut-Thins with Sesame Seeds) and natural (unprocessed) cheese